 Have you been eyeing up this week’s Hotel of the Week?
-So have we all… Luckily for you, C&TH are giving readers the opportunity to win a 2-night mini break there!
+So have we all… Luckily for you, C&TH are giving readers the opportunity to win a one-night mini break there!
 Enter our competition now for the staycation of your dreams…

-Doubles from £130
+Doubles from £160 including breakfast

 CLAIM TO FAME